ai-mhri/ai-mhri.github.io/index.md

 redirect_from: "https://aim-hri.github.io"
 ---
 # Welcome to AI-MHRI
-### The AI for Multimodal Human Robot Interaction Workshop at the Federated AI Meeting (FAIM) 2018 in Stockholm
+### The AI for Multimodal Human Robot Interaction Workshop at the Federated AI Meeting (FAIM) 2018 in Stockholm, July 14 and 15

 <!---
 The intersection of Artificial Intelligence (AI) and Human-Robot Interaction (HRI) has recently emerged as an intriguing technical and intellectual opportunity (e.g., in recent consecutive [AAAI Fall Symposia on AI-HRI in 2014, -15, -16, and -17](https://ai-hri.gihub.io)).
 Multimodal interaction with robots (M-HRI), including social signals (e.g., the Interspeech satellite workshop 'Vocal Interactivity in-and-between Humans, Animals and Robots' - [VIHAR-2017](http://vihar-2017.vihar.org)), can be also seen as an area within HRI that connects directly to various topics in AI.
 A full exploration of this intersection, however, has yet to be realized.
 The aim of this 1.5 day workshop is to integrate fundamental insights that the AI community and the HRI community have to offer each other within this context.